ReachFive/identity-android-sdk/README.md

 (https://support.reach5.co/article/4-create-facebook-application)[Facebook Connect]

-Note: if you use the latest version of facebook api, remove user_gender scope from reachfive client config
+Note: if you're using the latest version of the Facebook API, please remove the user_gender scope from the ReachFive client config to avoid issues.

-Add this lines into your `string.xml` resources file with your Facebook application ID
+Add this line into your `string.xml` resource file with your Facebook application ID
 ```xml
 <resources>
     <string name="facebook_app_id">XXXXXXXXXXXXXXX</string>
 </resources>
 ```

-Add these lines into `AndroidManifest.xml`
+And add these lines into `AndroidManifest.xml`

 ```xml
 <meta-data